konflux-ci/architecture/ADR/0039-workspace-deprecation.md

 2. Operating Konflux will become easier for users who already familiar with Kubernetes built in resources such as namespaces.

-3. Konflux operators can use their preferred way to manage namespaces on their clusters.
+3. Konflux operators (people who run Konflux) can use their preferred way to manage namespaces on their clusters without the need to learn about a new concept (they might already use tools such as `ArgoCD`, `Kyverno`, `Gatekeepr`), or writing code for extending the Workspace abstraction.

 4. Konflux integrates with other open source cloud native tools, which can improve Konflux fit in the the cloud native apps ecosystem.